Mellgood/docker-IndigoROSdisPyPl/README.md

 # docker-IndigoROSdisPyPl
-A docker container with Ubuntu 14, ROS Indigo, Gazebo Gzweb, Python 3 and SWI-Prolog (it is compatible with SICStus Prolog and contains all its dependencies, so you can buy and install it too inside this container).
+A Docker container with Ubuntu 14, ROS Indigo, Gazebo Gzweb, Python 3 and SWI-Prolog (it is compatible with SICStus Prolog and contains all its dependencies, so you can buy and install it too inside this container).

 ## Instructions:
 -  docker pull agnesesalutari/docker-indigorosdispypl